nadeemb53/gen-art-platform/README.md

-# Generative Art Platform
+# Generative Art Platform: A Blockchain Case Study

-## Case Study
+## Overview

-In this case study, we'll be creating a Generative Art platform on the Ethereum blockchain.
-This platform will allow artists to publish their projects, and users can mint unique iterations of these projects as NFTs.
-We'll be focusing on the implementation of core smart contracts and providing a high-level overview of the system architecture.
+This case study presents the design and implementation of a Generative Art platform on the Ethereum blockchain.
+The platform enables artists to publish their projects and allows users to mint unique iterations of these projects as NFTs.
+The focus is on the implementation of core smart contracts and providing a high-level overview of the system architecture.

-### Deliverables:
+## Key Deliverables

-1. Smart Contracts in Solidity
+1. Solidity Smart Contracts
-2. Schema of the system architecture
+2. System Architecture Schema
-3. Explanations of various system components
+3. Component Explanations
-4. Rough projection of the implementation schedule
+4. Implementation Timeline

-### System Architecture
+## System Architecture

-The system architecture consists of the following components:
+The system architecture comprises the following components:

-1. Frontend: A web application built using React and TypeScript, allowing users to browse, mint, and trade NFTs.
+1. Frontend: A React and TypeScript-based web application for browsing, minting, and trading NFTs.
-2. Backend: A Node.js server built using TypeScript and Express, handling API requests and interacting with the Ethereum blockchain.
+2. Backend: A Node.js server using TypeScript and Express to handle API requests and interact with the Ethereum blockchain.
-3. Database: A PostgreSQL database for storing data created by the smart contracts and front-end app.
+3. Database: A PostgreSQL database to store data created by smart contracts and front-end applications.
-4. Rendering Pipeline: A module for generating images from the generative art code.
+4. Rendering Pipeline: A module for generating images from generative art code.
 5. Decentralized Media Cluster: A module for storing and serving files, such as project details and NFT metadata.
 6. Marketplace Smart Contract: A smart contract for trading NFTs.
 7. Backend Wallet Manager: A module for securely managing on-chain operations in the backend.

+We will be implementing two core smart contracts that are part of the system architecture:

+8. GenerativeArtProject: This contract will handle the creation and management of generative art projects.
+It will store project details, minting rules, and splits for funds distribution.
+9. GenerativeArtNFT: This contract will handle the minting, revealing, and trading of NFTs associated with the generative art projects.

-### Diagram
+### System Architecture Diagram

 ```mermaid
 graph TD